 “Take this backstage tour from an insider who lived it.
 Like Susan, this book is smart and funny.— TV icon HENRY WINKLERCompulsively readable! — HARRY HAUN, Playbill MagazineSusan L. Schulman is one of Broadway’s best press agents.
 Everyone knows that.
 Now, with this book, we can see why her publicity and marketing ideas have flled theaters.
 Her shockingly honest, funny, and insightful reporting of how this amazing industry really works makes this a captivating, easy read.
 From her unique vantage point we get the down and dirty, and it makes us admire her even more. — TV, flm and stage star JOHN DAVIDSON Susan L. Schulman’s funny, fascinating, and entertaining memoir, BACKSTAGE PASS TO BROADWAY True Tales of A Theatre Press Agent, has received lots of “ink!”
-And why not?As a theatrical press agent, Susan L. Schulman has worked with some of Broadway’s most talented and creative people -- who sometimes behaved badly and often with astonishing grace - as they struggled to create theatre magic.
+And why not?As a theatrical press agent, Susan L. Schulman has worked with some of Broadway’s most talented and creative people -- who sometimes behaved badly and often with astonishing grace -- as they struggled to create theatre magic.
 In this entertaining, dishy book, she turns the spotlight on what goes on behind the show curtain, sharing true tales of her life in the theatre.A New York City ‘theatre kid’ who waited outside stage doors, not for autographs, but to tell actors how they had enhanced her life, Schulman began her career as the Golden Age of Broadway seemed to be ending.
 Yet she handled the publicity for such Broadway shows as Johnny Mercer’s DREAM, Bob Fosse’s DANCIN’, Larry Gelbart’s SLY FOX, Rodgers & Hammerstein’s STATE FAIR, APPLAUSE, DEATH OF A SALESMAN, A STREETCAR NAMED DESIRE, SCAPINO, DEATH AND THE MAIDEN and REQUIEM FOR A HEAVYWEIGHT.
 She shares her adventures working with Mary Martin, George C. Scott, Lauren Bacall, Yul Brynner, Robert Redford, David Merrick, Bob Fosse, Raul Julia, Zero Mostel, Vanessa Redgrave, Henry Winkler, Lesley Ann Warren, Katharine Hepburn, Glenn Close, and many more.
 Schulman has survived some spectacular theatrical train wrecks including the play that killed Zero Mostel, legendary producer David Merrick’s last hurrah, and a fading film diva who undermined her own return to Broadway.
-Schulman also explains what a theatrical press agent does, how she does it, and how theatre promotion has changed since she began.Broadway’s top graphic designer, Frank Verlizzo, known as FRAVER, has designed the cover for BACKSTAGE PASS TO BROADWAY.BACKSTAGE PASS TO BROADWAY is temporarily unavailable on amazon.com and barnesandnoble.com but the paperback is available for purchase through Paypal below.
-It is also available in NYC at the Drama Book Shop, 250 West 40th Street, and at Theatre Circle, 268 West 44th Street.
+Schulman also explains what a theatrical press agent does, how she does it, and how theatre promotion has changed since she began.Broadway’s top graphic designer, Frank Verlizzo, known as FRAVER, has designed the cover for BACKSTAGE PASS TO BROADWAY.BACKSTAGE PASS TO BROADWAY, More True Tales from a Theatre Press Agent is now available in paperback and Kindle from Amazon.com as well as at the Drama Book Shop, 250 West 40th Street, and at Theatre Circle, 268 West 44th Street, NYC.